robloo/SymbolIconManager/Source/Data/ReadMe.md

 #### Glyphs

-*Fluent UI System* icon glyphs are available under the MIT license.
-Due to file size, this application does not distribute these glyphs (which are SVG files).
-Glyphs are downloaded for some purposes directly from the GitHub repository.
+*Fluent UI System* icon glyphs (SVG files) are available in GitHub under the MIT license.
+Due to file size, this application does not distribute these source glyphs.
+Glyphs are downloaded on demand directly from the GitHub repository.
+The open source (MIT licensed) .ttf files are used to render glyphs in text.

 ## *Segoe MDL2 Assets* Icon Data | Microsoft | Proprietary (Windows-only)